blechta/fenics-handson/fenics/doc.rst

               kinit <user>@TU-CHEMNITZ.DE

-          and during its validity password-less login
+          and during its validity password-less login from anywhere

           .. code-block:: bash